pavan-kumar-arepu/pavan-kumar-arepu/README.md

 ## 🕉️ About Me

-I'm a passionate Software Mobile Developer & Architect based in Sweden and Hyderabad, with over 14 years of experience.
-I focus on designing and architecting mobile applications for iOS and Android platforms using Native and Hybrid mobile technologies.
+I'm a passionate & hard-core Mobile Developer & Architect based in Sweden and Hyderabad.
+I design, develop, and architect over 100+ mobile applications for iOS and Android platforms using Native and Hybrid mobile technologies.

+## Special Place
+- Among all mobile platforms, iOS holds a special place in my heart as it has allowed me to prove myself as a hardcore mobile developer since 2011.

 ## 🚀 What I Do